College Resources

 Program Information:

-This internship program has been created with the understanding that, to build a strong state, Minnesota government and the people who run it must be representative of the diversity of the state.
-Unfortunately, people of color are largely absent from legislative decision making in Minnesota today, a fact which is stubbornly slow to change even as the state’s population becomes ever more diverse.
+This internship program has been created with the understanding that, to build a strong state, the Minnesota government and the people who run it must be representative of the state's diversity.
+Unfortunately, people of color are largely absent from legislative decision-making in Minnesota today, a fact which is stubbornly slow to change even as the state’s population becomes ever more diverse.

 With the long-term goal of making our government truly representative of our communities, the program seeks to open access to the Minnesota Capitol to the next generation of leaders of color.
 Through this program, interns will build relationships with established capitol leaders (non-partisan staff, lobbyists, Republican/Democrat elected leaders), gain exposure to various kinds of careers in policy, and get real-world experience in career fields they would like to learn more about – and build a strong professional resume in the process.